Difference Between A Sequence And A Series

 Main Subheading: Demystifying Series

 A series, on the other hand, is the sum of the terms of a sequence.
-If the sequence is finite, the series is a finite sum.
+In practice, if the sequence is finite, the series is a finite sum.
 If the sequence is infinite, the series is an infinite sum, which requires careful analysis to determine if it converges to a finite value.

 Comprehensive Overview: Unpacking Series